List of military accidents in Taiwan: 2024

 A Taiwanese Dassault Mirage 2000 crashed during a training exercise on 10 September 2024; the pilot ejected safely.

 2025

 An AIDC T-5 Brave Eagle crashed in February 2025, the pilot survived with minimal injuries.

-In June 2025 a master sergeant died after being ingested by an engine on a AIDC F-CK-1 Ching-kuo at Ching Chuan Kang Air Base.
+In June 2025 a master sergeant died after being ingested by an engine on an AIDC F-CK-1 Ching-kuo at Ching Chuan Kang Air Base.

+2026

+On January 6, a F-16 fighter jet of the ROCAF crashed off the coast of Hualien County.
+The location of the black box of the F-16 was found on January 15 but the pilot remains missing.

+On June 2, a T-34 Mentor of the ROCAF crashed at Ganshang Air Force Base, Gangshan District, killing the two pilots on board.